thymeleaf/thymeleaf-docs/docs/articles/fromhtmltohtmlviahtml.md

 Can I use HTML5 already?
 ------------------------

+Mostly yes.
+While (as of 2016) there is no browser that fully implements the whole HTML5 feature set, most of the common ones do implement a large part of it.
+So as long as your users are not stuck with very old versions of (now-defunct) Internet Explorer, you should be fine in most scenarios.

-Yes and no. You can use some of the HTML5 features that have already been implemented into some browsers, but (as of 2011) there still is no browser that fully implements all of the HTML5 features.
-And even if there was, that could change because the specification itself is still work in progress.
+Also, note that browser support actually evolves with time not only because of the quick pace at which browsers release new versions, but also because the specification itself is still work in progress.

-Using HTML5 in full will in fact take some time, to be honest.
-Think that not only you will have to wait for some browser to implement all of HTML5, but that in fact you will have to wait for *most* browsers to do it, and then wait for your potential users to upgrade their browsers to these versions.
-Now think that a noticeable percent of big companies still use Internet Explorer 6 (published in 2001) as their standard browser and... well... cry.

-But anyway, one thing is for sure: you can switch your DOCTYPE to HTML5's and you will be doing HTML5.
-And that is something you can do today if you feel the need to.

 And what about XHTML5?
 Does that exist?